langmead-lab/vargas/README.md

  To target certain kinds of reads, a list of space delimited regular expressions can be provided with `-e`. `-n` reads will be generated for each regular expression.
 Any reads that do not match the expression will be discarded.

- Note simulating reads make consume a large amount of memory as it loads the (compressed) list of individuals into each variant node. `hs37d5 chr22 -R 22000000:52000000` was at ~10GB usage.
+ Note simulating reads may consume a large amount of memory as it loads the (compressed) list of individuals into each variant node. `hs37d5 chr22 -R 22000000:52000000` was at ~10GB usage.

 ### Aligning to the graph